fpvandoorn/Dagstuhl-tables/literature.md

 #### `T(15,3) = 7`
 * Given in [MD](http://demonstrations.wolfram.com/SocialGolferProblem/)
 * This is a perfect solution!
+* Also found by the authors using a SAT solver
 ```
 ABC DEF GHI JKL MNO
 ADG BEJ CFM HKN ILO